- Relax back on your balcony as the sun sets and enjoy the view.

 Detailed directions will be sent to you when you book through CreteTravel.com

-- Dining: The hotel offers a fully Cretan breakfast, that is included in the rate.
+- Dining: The hotel offers a fully Cretan breakfast, which is included in the rate.
 No other meals are served

 - Communal areas: There's a lovely communal breakfast room and a small library/reception room downstairs.